ligato/docs/docs/tutorials/05_kv-scheduler.md

 }
 ```

-The `WithMetadata` field is not needed here so the `Create` method will not return any metadata:
+There is no requirement for the `WithMetadata` field in the example.
+The `Create` method will not return any metadata:

 ```go
 func (d *RouteDescriptor) Create(key string, value *model.Route) (metadata interface{}, err error) {